andreyorst/fennel-conditions/README.md

 A macro for registering handlers for conditions.
 Each condition is bound to a function, which accepts condition as first argument, and decides whether it is able to handle the condition.
-If handler function exits normally, `signal` and `error` are rethrown to an upper handler.
+If handler function exits normally, `signal` and `error` are re-thrown to an upper handler.
 If there's no upper handler, the `error` is thrown as Lua `error`.

 ``` fennel